-Diet restrictions may trigger food cravings.
-The results of a 2005 study found that people with restricted diets experienced more food cravings and ate larger amounts of the foods they craved.
-If you only eat cottage cheese all day, you may start to crave unhealthy foods.
+If you only eat cottage cheese all day, you may get bored and abandon the diet.
 This could lead to binge eating and ultimately sabotage your weight loss goals.

 You may have heard that your body goes into “starvation mode” when you restrict the number of calories you eat.
 This may be true for long-term diets, but it’s unlikely to happen if you only limit calories for a few days.

-But if you eat limited calories on a regular basis and don’t exercise, your metabolism may slow and cause your weight loss to plateau.
-A 2009 study found that overweight people who followed a low-calorie diet without exercise lost weight, but they experienced a drop in their metabolism and reduced their physical activity over time.
+A 2015 study found that people who were overweight and followed a low-calorie diet without exercise lost weight.
+They also experienced a drop in their metabolism and reduced their physical activity over time.

-Study participants who exercised and ate a low-calorie diet also lost weight, but their metabolism did not lower.
+Study participants who exercised and ate a low-calorie diet also lost weight, but their metabolism didn’t slow down.

 This defeats the fast weight loss goal of a crash diet.